novuhq/novu/README.md

 - 💅 Easily manage notifications over multiple channels
 - 🚀 Equipped with a CMS for advanced layouts and design management
 - 🛡 Built-in protection for missing variables (Coming Soon)
-- 📦 Easy to set up and integrate
+- 📦 Easy to set-up and integrate
 - 🛡 Debug and analyze multi-channel messages in a single dashboard
 - 📦 Embeddable notification center with real-time updates
 - 👨‍💻 Community driven